Bilalh/Tagger/Readme.md

 Tagger {#readmeTitle}
 =====
 Tagger is application that auto tags audio files.
-It also supports batch tag editing See the [website](http://bilalh.github.com/projects/tagger/ "details") for details
+It also supports batch tag editing See the [website](http://bilalh.github.com/projects/tagger/ "details") for more  details
 {#description}

 Prerequisites